 For an interactive course on how to mesaure the success of a feature post-launch, check out our Heap Use Cases | Measuring Feature Success course in Heap University.

 Creating a Segment of Your Clients

-Once you have implemented the Identify API, it is easy to define a subset of users as your clients.
+Once you have implemented the Identify API, it is easy to label a subset of users as your clients.
 After you have created a segment of your clients, you can add a filter for In Segment My Clients in any analysis view.
-To build your segment of clients, navigate to Definitions > Segments, click the New definition button, then select New segment.
+To build your segment of clients, navigate to Data > Segments, click the Define segment button, then select New segment.

 While creating the segment, add filters based off of the user properties that determine whether or not someone is your client.
 In this example, we have passed in the value Account Manager, so we can add in a filter for Account Manager equals [name] to create the segment.
 Other possibilities include adding OR filters for email contains companies on your account or account IDs.

 Once you have a segment, you can analyze any product usage, flow, or retention for your accounts.

 One of the best use cases for the Users view is to generate a list of your clients who have not completed onboarding so that you can proactively reach out.